man-group/PyBloqs/README.md

 ## Configuration

 You can specify per-user default parameters in a yaml-formatted file ~/.pybloqs.cfg.
-This config file allows you to setup a call setup and login sequence against an smtplib.SMTP (https://docs.python.org/2/library/smtplib.html#smtplib.SMTP) object.
-The following works for Google gmail - more details here (https://support.google.com/a/answer/176600?hl=en)
+This config file allows you to setup a call setup and login sequence against an [smtplib.SMTP](https://docs.python.org/2/library/smtplib.html#smtplib.SMTP) object.
+The following works for Google gmail - more details[here](https://support.google.com/a/answer/176600?hl=en).
 ```
 smtp_kwargs:
   host: smtp.gmail.com